-- Residents have easy access to a communal plot of land, especially in high-density pockets of the inner-city where outdoor space can be in short supply.
+- Residents have easy access to a communal plot of land.

 - Diverse plants and seeds can be saved.

-- Household waste can be reduced through composting systems.
+- Household waste can be reduced through composting.

-- Bring people together and create a sense of community.
+- Brings people together to create a sense of community.

 Community gardens and Green Villages

-Green Villages has information about starting your own community garden, where to find existing community gardens and community gardening success stories to inspire you.
+The City's Green Villages site has information about starting your own community garden, where to find existing community gardens and community gardening success stories to inspire you.

-The site also includes information about City grants.
-These grants can help kick start your own community garden if you have a plan and location in mind.
+The site also includes information about City grants, which can help kick start your own community garden if you have a plan and location in mind.
 Grants can be cash or in-kind support, such as hiring a City venue.

 Last updated: Monday, 2 December 2013